bencejdanko/mistral-7b-v0.3-peft-tuning-sentiment140/README.md

 When fine-tuning the models, it can often be infeasible to continue full-weight training on all parameters, which may require 4-5 times the memory in order to store the optimizer states, full precision, and gradients.
 A frugal approach is to instead focus on training a smaller subset of parameters that can influence the model and can achieve the same results as a full fine tune.

-We test LoRA and IA³ techniques for model tuning.
+We test LoRA and Bottleneck Adapter techniques for model tuning.
 LoRA uses low-rank decomposition to approximate weight updates.
-IA³ conducts element-wise scaling vectors that multiply the existing activations.
+Bottleneck adapters freeze the entire pre-trained backbone and only train a set of small, newly introduced modules, inserting small feed-forward network inserted into each layer of the Transformer.

-Instead of a generative model, this a causal transformer binary classifier.
+Instead of a generative output, this a causal transformer binary classifier.
 We define the model configuration below with `transformers`:

 ```python
 model = AutoModelForSequenceClassification.from_pretrained(